Connie Chung: Oklahoma City bombing interview

 A few months later, in the wake of the April 1995 Oklahoma City bombing, Chung was widely criticized for sarcasm as she asked an Oklahoma City Fire Department spokesman, "Can the Oklahoma City Fire Department handle this?"
 Many Oklahomans felt the question was insensitive to the situation.
 A few women created "Bite Me, Connie Chung" shirts in response to the interview.
 Thousands of viewers in Oklahoma and elsewhere called and wrote letters of protest over the tone of the questions.
 Moreover, co-anchor Dan Rather took particular offense that Chung was sent from New York to the assignment, as he was already nearby in his home state of Texas.
 Consequently, after public outcry, and Rather's complaints, Chung left the network after being removed as co-anchor of CBS Evening News.

 ABC

-In 1997, Chung moved to ABC News as a reporter on 20/20 and cohost of the Monday edition of the program alongside Charles Gibson.
+In 1997, Chung moved to ABC News as a reporter on 20/20 and co-host of the Monday edition of the program alongside Charles Gibson.
 In 2001, she conducted an interview with Gary Condit on Primetime Thursday, focusing on his relationship with murdered Washington, D.C., intern Chandra Levy.

 She was a guest host of the morning program Good Morning America.
 After short-lived host Lisa McRee left the program, Chung declined to take over on a permanent basis.
 She also was on ABC 2000 Today in Las Vegas.